 Symptoms and Causes

 The White Screen of Death is when your website shows a blank white screen.
-A plugin or theme conflict or running out of memory can cause it, especially when you customize your WordPress site.
+It often happens due to plugin/theme conflicts or exceeding PHP memory limits, especially when you customize your WordPress site.

-1. Deactivate all plugins to see if one is causing the issue.
+- Deactivate all plugins via FTP or File Manager to see if one is causing the issue.

 Internal Server Error usually shows as “500 Internal Server Error.”
 A corrupted .htaccess file, plugin issues, or reaching your PHP memory limit can cause it.